How to Take a Whole Life Policy Loan and Pay It Back

 Finally, you put your money to work, increasing your income with cash-flowing assets.

 Whole Life Insurance’s Three Rates of Return

 The power of whole life insurance comes from the three distinct returns it gives you: an internal return, an external return, and an eternal return.

 The internal return is the growth of your money through interest and dividends inside the policy.

-The external return is the growth on the outside investments when you put your cash value to work in other assets with policy loans, a process known as Privatized Banking.
+The external return is the growth on the outside investments when you put your cash value to work in other assets with policy loans, a process known as Infinite Banking.